 Questions and Answers about therapy, counseling, psychological assessments, insurance, and how to prepare for your appointment with Dr. Dohrenwend.
 If you can’t find what you’re looking for in our FAQs or don’t know what to ask, then contact us to find out how we can help.

-These are terms used to describe comprehensive evaluations which help identify a full range of capabilities and characteristics that impact cognition, behavior and emotions.
-The purpose of an assessment is often to offer clarity about a diagnosis, to more fully understand cognitive, learning or emotional qualities or to provide direction for treatment planning and recommendations.
-These evaluations also serve as a “baseline” measure from which to compare future performance.
-This can be helpful to determine if improvements have been made and if current interventions and accommodations have been successful.
-Though the the terms “psychoeducational” and “psychological” assessment are often used interchangeably, a few distinctions can be made.
+A: These are terms used to describe comprehensive evaluations, which help identify a full range of capabilities and characteristics that impact cognition, learning, behavior, and emotions.
+The purpose of an evaluation is often to offer clarity about a diagnosis, to more fully understand cognitive, learning or emotional qualities and to provide direction for treatment planning.
+These evaluations also serve as a “baseline” measure from which to compare future performance and functioning.
+This can be helpful to determine if improvements have been made after initiating interventions and accommodations.
+Though some use the terms “psychoeducational evaluations” and “psychological evaluations” interchangeably, a few distinctions can be made.

-Psychoeducational Assessments are typically used to assess cognition, memory, attention, executing functioning, motor coordination and social and interpersonal functioning, They can also identify learning strengths and weaknesses, help us to better understand behavioral tendencies or offer clarity about a learning disorder or diagnosis.
-They also assist with determining appropriate accommodations and guiding placement and intervention decisions.
-Recommendations and treatment plans based on psychoedcuational assessments ensure that each student is provided with the services needed in order to reach his or her full potential.
+Psychoeducational Evaluations are typically used to assess cognition, learning, memory, attention, executive functioning, and social and interpersonal functioning, They assist with identifying learning strengths and weaknesses, help us to better understand behavioral tendencies and offer clarity about a learning disorder or diagnosis.
+They also assist with determining appropriate accommodations and guiding treatment and intervention decisions.

 General pre-testing guidelines:

-Our approach to assessment is comprehensive and personalized to meet each client’s unique needs.
-We utilize over 25 empirically supported test measures which ensures the broadest scope of examination while allowing us address specific concerns or goals.
-Each finalized report includes specific recommendations, accommodations and treatment options.
-Referrals and a clear outline of “next steps” are also provided during the final results session.
+A: Our approach to evaluation is comprehensive and personalized to meet each client’s unique needs.
+We utilize over 25 empirically supported test measures, which ensures the broadest scope of examination while allowing us to address specific concerns or goals.
+Each finalized report includes diagnosis if indicated, as well as specific recommendations, accommodations and treatment options.

-Dr. Dohrenwend also collaborates with interested and involved parties, such as physicians, therapist, academic personnel or other specialists.
-She coordinates these appointments over the phone or in-person, either before, during or after the assesment.
-She often travels throughout the San Diego area to accommodate her client’s needs and ensure proper coordination and continuation of care.
+Dr. Dohrenwend collaborates with interested and involved parties, such as physicians, therapists, academic personnel or other specialists.
+She typically connects with involved professionals over the phone, either before, during or after the evaluation, as needed.

-Consultation differs from therapy in that it focuses on short-term, solution focused guidance that assists individuals effectively work through a personal, professional or academic concern or challenge.
-Consultation sessions are available to individuals and families who are interested in support and guidance from a mental health perspective.
+A: Consultation services are available to individuals and families who are interested in support and guidance related to educational, cognitive, emotional or behavioral health concerns.
 Typical examples of consultation areas include the following: